Ontotext-AD/ontotext-yasgui/ontotext-yasgui-web-component/README.md

 - **showEditorTabs**: If the query editor tabs should be rendered or not;
 - **showResultTabs**: If the results tabs should be rendered or not;
 - **showResultInfo**: If the result information header of YASR should be rendered or not;
+- **maxResizableResultsColumns**: The maximum count of columns in YASR that can be resized.
+When there are too many columns, YASR may slow down and frequently crash the browser.
+The default value is 19.
 - **showQueryLoader**: Flag that controls displaying the loader during the run query process.
 Default value is true;
 - **showToolbar**: If the toolbar with render mode buttons should be rendered or not;
 - **yasqePluginButtons**: Plugin definitions configurations for yasqe action buttons;